 - Where to Stay in Paris

-2. Saint Pierre & Saint Paul, a historic center of Bordeaux
+2. Saint Pierre and Saint Paul, Bordeaux Historic District

 While admittedly one of the more expensive parts of the city, it is well worth it for all it offers.

-3. Pey Berland & Meriadeck, home to the main Cathedral of Bordeaux
+3. Pey Berland and Meriadeck, where to stay in Bordeaux for museums

 Located on the border of Bordeaux’s historic center, Pey Berland and Meriadeck contain some of the most iconic locations in the city.
-Bordeaux Cathedral and Bordeaux City Hall are both found here, as are multiple art and history museums, which earned the area the nickname the museum district.
+Bordeaux Cathedral and Bordeaux City Hall (Hotel du Ville) are both found here, as are multiple art and history museums, which earned the area the nickname the museum district.

 While these attractions and the ease of access to the oldest parts of the city make it a great stop for history buffs, Pey Berland and Meriadeck have plenty more to offer as well.